 Doing a little research on Renter’s Insurance?
 Spoiler alert: if you rent and live at a property as a tenant, you will need Renter’s Insurance.
-The good news is that coverage for tenants is more affordable than you may think.
+The good news is that tenant coverage is more affordable than you may think.
 Whether you rent a house or an apartment, someone else owns the building, but that doesn’t mean you’re living risk-free.
-Let’s unpack the mystery of Renter’s Insurance, so you have a clear idea of what you’re in for before you purchase a policy.
+Let’s unpack the mystery of Renter’s Insurance so you have a clear idea of what you’re in for before you purchase a policy.

 If you are renting, your landlord’s insurance covers the building but not any of the contents or belongings you own.
 A fire or water damage could result in losing everything you have acquired.
 Just because you do not own the property doesn’t exempt you from being pursued for damages by the landlord.
 You could be named in a costly liability suit for property damages where you must scramble to obtain a lawyer.
 Either way, it’d leave you in quite a lurch.